What Is Abdominal Pain?

 - Surgery and endoscopy

-Information obtained by taking a patient's history is important in helping doctors determine the cause of pain.
+What is your abdominal pain like?
+Information obtained by taking a patient's history is important in helping doctors determine the cause of stomach pain.
 This includes the way the pain begins, its location, pattern, and duration.
 It also includes what makes the pain worse as well as what relieves it.
-Associated signs and symptoms, such as fever, diarrhea, or bleeding also are considered.
+Associated signs and symptoms, such as fever, diarrhea, or bleeding, also are considered.

 When does your abdominal pain occur?
 Always?
 More often in the morning or at night?
 If your pain comes and goes, about how long does it last each time?
 Does it occur after eating certain types of foods or after drinking alcohol?
 Abdominal pain that occurs after eating may be due to indigestion.
 Does pain occur during menstruation?
 These are typical questions your doctor may ask that may help determine the cause.
 For example, abdominal pain that comes on suddenly may suggest a sudden event such as the interruption of the supply of blood to the colon (ischemia) or obstruction of the bile duct by a gallstone (biliary colic).

 Your doctor may ask: Is your stomach pain throughout your abdomen or is it confined to a particular area?
 Where in your abdomen does the pain seem to be located?
-The location of the pain can help diagnose certain causes such as appendicitis, which typically causes pain in the middle of the abdomen, which then moves to the right lower abdomen, the usual location of the appendix.
+The location of the pain can help diagnose certain causes such as appendicitis, which typically causes pain in the middle of your abdomen, which then moves to your right lower abdomen, the usual location of the appendix.
 Diverticulitis typically causes pain in your left lower abdomen where most colonic diverticula are located.
-Pain from the gallbladder (biliary colic or cholecystitis) typically is felt in the middle, upper abdomen, or the right upper abdomen near where the gallbladder is located.
+Pain from the gallbladder (biliary colic or cholecystitis) typically is felt in your middle, upper abdomen, or your right upper abdomen near where your gallbladder is located.

 What type of pain are you experiencing?
 Is it stabbing or severe pain?
 Is it a dull ache?
 Does the pain also radiate into your lower back, shoulder, groin, or buttocks?
 Do you have acute abdominal pain that came on suddenly or did the pain start gradually and worsen?